Past Perfect Continuous exercises

 Find a mistake

-Errors are common for the learning process, so this kind is used to make you more confident.
+Errors are common in the learning process, so this kind is used to make you more confident.

 • Spot and fix the tense form